 However, it looks like most of the interactivity, in this case, is pressing the “Next” button on the guide steps after reading a bunch of text and looking at a screenshot.

-The real interactivity to me is the one you can get with other user onboarding tools (scroll a bit down to UserGuiding section to see one in action).
+The real interactivity, to me, is the one you can get with other user onboarding tools (scroll a bit down to the UserGuiding section to see one in action).

-Is Stonly a much much better alternative to traditional boring resource centers and knowledge bases?
+Is Stonly a way much better alternative to traditional boring resource centers and knowledge bases?